banner image

 Medical isotopes

-Medical isotopes are the cornerstone of nuclear medicine.
-This branch of medical science uses radioactive sources, atoms and molecules to diagnose, characterize and treat disease.
+Medical isotopes are the cornerstone of nuclear medicine, a branch of medical science that utilizes radioactive sources, atoms, and molecules to diagnose, characterize, and treat diseases.

 Canada has consistently led the world in producing radioisotopes for medical use.
-Canadian medical isotopes are used by doctors in diagnostic procedures to determine what is ailing patients and in therapeutic procedures to treat those diseases.
+Doctors in diagnostic procedures use Canadian medical isotopes to determine what is ailing patients and in therapeutic procedures to treat those diseases.

-Cobalt-60 is the most common isotope used in radiation therapy.
-Hospitals also use colbalt-60 to sterilize medical equipment, including gowns, gloves, masks, syringes and implants.
+Cobalt-60 is the most commonly used isotope in radiation therapy.
+Hospitals also use cobalt-60 to sterilize medical equipment, including gowns, gloves, masks, syringes and implants.

-Injecting isotopes does increase radiation levels in the body for a short time, but it also saves lives through screening, diagnosis and therapy.
+Injecting isotopes increases radiation levels in the body for a short time, but it also saves lives through screening, diagnosis, and therapy.
 With the development of Canadian radioisotopes, the cure rate for cervical cancer increased from 25 per cent to 75 per cent.
-About 1.5 million nuclear diagnostic scans are performed each year in Canada.
+Approximately 1.5 million nuclear diagnostic scans are performed annually in Canada.
 Canada’s medical isotopes have saved lives in both diagnostic and therapeutic procedures around the world.

 What is a half-life?